phantom4C3/IJEPA-JSON/main/README.md

 * **Pybind11** (for ORB_SLAM3 bindings)
 * **PyTorch** (for I-JEPA inference)
 * **NumPy / SciPy** (for Umeyama alignment and vector math)

----

-**Would you like me to add a "Troubleshooting" section or a specific "API Reference" for the HabitatStore interaction?**